MolecularCartography/Optimus/README.md

 ## Introduction

 Optimus is a workflow for LC-MS-based untargeted metabolomics.
-It can be used for feature detection, quantification, filtering (e.g. removing background features), mz-RT matching with a list of known ions, normalization and, finally, for spatial mapping of detected molecular features in 2D and 3D using the [`ili app](https://github.com/ili-toolbox/ili).
+It can be used for feature detection, quantification, filtering (e.g. removing background features), annotation, normalization and, finally, for spatial mapping of detected molecular features in 2D and 3D using the [`ili app](https://github.com/ili-toolbox/ili).
 Optimus employes the state-of-the-art LC-MS feature detection and quantification algorithms by [OpenMS](http://www.openms.de) which are joined into a handy pipeline with a modern workflow management software [KNIME](https://www.knime.org) with additional features implemented by us.

 The workflow is being developed by [Alexandrov Team](http://www.embl.de/research/units/scb/alexandrov/index.html) at EMBL Heidelberg ([contact information](http://www.embl.de/research/units/scb/alexandrov/contact/index.html)).